LagazoLabs/CSE-212-Final-Project/Data Structures Project/2-topic.md

 ## Introduction
 A link list is a data structure that is utilized to organize data.
 Unlike arrays, values in a linked list are not guranted to be next to eachother.
 There are **pointers** that will direct the code to the location of the next value.
 In this case, a location of a value is refered to as a **node**, furthermore, the **node** that is the very first is known as the **head**, while the **node** at the end is refered to as the **tail** (kinda like a snake).

 There are two different types of Linked List that we will cover in this section.
-The first being into a standard linked list, one where the **pointers** will go from the **head** to the **tail**, but unable to go back.
+The first being a standard linked list, one where the **pointers** will only have **pointers** ponting from the **head** to the **tail**, but not back.

 ![standard-linked-list](images/topic2-1.jpeg)

-On the other hand, there are Doubly-Linked List, where, unlike standard linked list, Doubly-Linekd List are able to point in both directions, being able to move forward or backwards through it.
+On the other hand, there are doubly-linked List, where, unlike standard linked list, doubly-linekd List are able to point in both directions, being able to move forward or backwards through it.

 ![standard-linked-list](images/topic2-2.jpeg)